JustPause/JustPause/README.md

 <div style="padding-top: 2em">
   <p>
-    For Christmas, I got "ESP8266MOD", so I am learning the theology that I can use wireless  automation, but mainly I have fun with not technically savvy friends.
+    For Christmas, I got <esp style="color: gray">ESP8266MOD</esp>, so I am learning the theology that I can use wireless  automation, but mainly I have fun with not technically savvy friends.
 Adding scrips that DDoS, that disables their phone, or host fake websites.
   </p>
 </div>